 Cost-sharing reduction (CSR) is a discount that lowers the amount a customer pays for deductibles, coinsurance, co-payments and other out-of-pocket expenses (like lab tests and drugs).
-APTC eligibility is a requirement for CSR, except for Native Americans.9 It's rare to see CSR without APTC.
-Although, a customer who is eligible for APTC can select a monthly applied APTC of \$0 and remain eligible for CSRs.
+APTC eligibility is a requirement for CSR, except for Native Americans.
+A customer who is eligible for APTC can select a monthly applied APTC of \$0 and remain eligible for CSRs.